wamserma/VCD2R/README.md

 # VCD2R - Reading Value Change Dump Files into R

-**NOTE** This may work, but a rewrite from prototype into something more readable/maintenable is currently done.
-If you want to maintain your sanity, don't look at the code in its current state.
-Don't consider the master-branch as stable.

 ## Huh?

 This is (hopefully) going to be a neat little package to read uncompressed VCD files into R for toggle counting, power estimation and simple side-channel analysis (on a teaching level).

-It is also hands-on learning in writing a R package.

 ## Building the Package manually